Spear-thrower: History

-Among the Tlingit of Southeast Alaska, approximately one dozen very old elaborately carved specimens they call "shee áan" (sitting on a branch) remain in museum collections and private collections, one having sold at auction for more than $100,000.
+Among the Tlingit of Southeast Alaska, approximately one dozen old elaborately carved specimens they call "shee áan" (sitting on a branch) remain in museum collections and private collections, one having sold at auction for more than $100,000.

 In September 1997, an atlatl dart fragment, carbon dated to 4360 ± 50 14C yr BP (TO 6870), was found in an ice patch on mountain Thandlät, the first of the southern Yukon Ice Patches to be studied.

 The people of New Guinea and Aboriginal people in Australia also use spear-throwers.
 In the mid Holocene, Aboriginal people in Australia developed spear-throwers, known as woomeras.

 As well as its practical use as a hunting weapon, it may also have had social effects.
-John Whittaker, an anthropologist at Grinnell College, Iowa, suggests the device was a social equalizer in that it requires skill rather than muscle power alone.
-Thus women and children would have been able to participate in hunting.
+John Whittaker suggests the device was a social equalizer in that it requires skill rather than muscle power alone.
+Thus, women and children would have been able to participate in hunting.

 Whittaker said the stone-tipped projectiles from the Aztec atlatl were not powerful enough to penetrate Spanish steel plate armor, but they were strong enough to penetrate the mail, leather and cotton armor that most Spanish soldiers wore.
 Whittaker said the Aztecs started their battles with atlatl darts followed with melee combat using the macuahuitl.

 Another type of Stone Age artefact that is sometimes excavated is the bâton de commandement.
 These are shorter, normally less than one foot long, and made of antler, with a hole drilled through them.
-When first found in the nineteenth century, they were interpreted by French archaeologists to be symbols of authority, like a modern Field Marshal's baton, and so named bâtons de commandement ("batons of command").
-Though debate over their function continues, tests with replicas have found them, when used with a cord, very effective aids to spear or dart throwing.
+When first found in the nineteenth century, they were interpreted by French archaeologists to be symbols of authority, like a modern field marshal's baton, and so named bâtons de commandement ("batons of command").
+Though debate over their function continues, tests with replicas have found them effective aids to spear or dart throwing when used with a cord.
 Another theory is that they were "arrow-straighteners".

 Bian Jian ("Spear sling")

 Bian Jian (鞭箭, lit.
 'Whip arrow') is a unique spear-thrower that was used during Song period.
-It can be described as a very long staff sling that throws a spear-sized dart instead of a rock-like projectile.
+It can be described as a long staff sling that throws a spear-sized dart instead of a rock-like projectile.
 It requires two operators unlike other spear-throwers.
 It should not be confused with another Bian Jian (邊箭).